PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 **6. Commercial evaluation**

-The [Contracts](/handbook/growth/sales/contracts) page has full guidance on the nuts and bolts of how to put together a commercial proposal.
+The [Contracts](/handbook/growth/sales/contracts) page has full guidance on the nuts and bolts of how to put together a commercial proposal - we use PandaDoc.

 By this point, you may have started running into some objections.
 These are the most common, and how to handle: